KTrain5169/CweamCraft/public/modpack.md

 The standalone modpack will need to be manually downloaded on each modpack update, but is compatible with Curseforge.

 ###### Download the Prism instance (auto-updating)
-{% include button.html text="CweamCraft.zip 📁" link="/assets/CweamCraft.zip" %}
+{% include button.html text="CweamCraft.zip 📁" link="/download" %}

 ###### Download the latest standalone release
-%LATEST_BUTTON
+{% include button.html text="CweamCraft-1.3.0.zip 📁" link="/download" %}

 # Installation
 ### Prism Launcher